 This lesson spoke directly to me.
 "The effectual fervent prayers of a righteous man/woman avail much!"
-Those that care will pray for the sufferings of others and give comfort, will also receive the same because of the favor of God to give Him glory.
+Those that care will pray over the sufferings of others and give comfort, and they will also receive the same comfort because of the favor of God which gives Him glory.